 Calx LED Pendant by Nick Sheridan for Cerno

-• Linear suspensions should span 1/3 to 2/3 of your table’s length for balanced proportion.
+- Linear suspensions should span 1/3 to 2/3 of your table’s length for balanced proportion.

-• The optimal hanging height?
-About 30 inches above the tabletop—adjustable pendants and chandeliers make this easy.
+- The optimal hanging height?
+About 30 inches above the tabletop, adjustable pendants and chandeliers make this easy.

-• Your dining room lighting fixture should be at least 12 inches narrower than your table on all sides.
+- Your dining room lighting fixture should be at least 12 inches narrower than your table on all sides.
 For a 48-inch table, a 24-inch fixture is ideal.

-Set the Mood with Dimmers
+Set the Mood With Dimmers

 Install dimmers to tailor your lighting to every occasion, from bright family meals to intimate dinner parties.
 Modern dimmers include classic switches and smart-home compatible options, letting you easily layer and control light from ceiling to wall to accent.
+Smart, app-controlled dimmers add scene presets, so you can save a bright setting for weeknight dinners and a low, warm setting for guests.
+Recall either one with a tap on your phone or a voice command.

 Layer Your Lighting for Depth and Versatility